movementlabsxyz/movement-hack/book/src/ch01-02-dispersion-of-move.md

 ## The Legacy: The Growing Ecosystem of Move

-Present times sees Move not just as a programming language, but as an integral part of a growing ecosystem that extends across various blockchains.
+Currently, Move is seen not just as a programming language, but as an integral part of a growing ecosystem that extends across various blockchains.
 By addressing the sophisticated needs of digital asset management, Move has set a new standard in blockchain development, emphasizing safety, flexibility, and scalability.

 ## Conclusion